djr5590/djr5590/README.md

 ## Skills

-I have been learning and am continuously practicing...
+I have been learning and practicing...

 - HTML
 - CSS